SachiniW/RISC-V_Processor/README.md

 # RISC-V_Processor
-Pipelined processor design to support the RISC-V 32I ISA
+5 Stage pipelined processor design to support the RISC-V 32I ISA

 ## Followings are the **`Verilog HDL`** files used in the project.